MaxRan92/the-meatseed-fund/README.md

 ### Validator Testing
 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/)
-  - The only warning regards a double h1 in About and Invest pages: this is due to the fact that they are switched on/off alternately at certain breakpoints for better responsiveness.
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)